Shape pictures is a shape activity that your preschooler will treasure!

-Let’s get our preschoolers seeing the shapes in everyday objects with this shape activity they will play again and again!
+Let’s get our preschoolers to see the shapes in everyday objects; with this shape activity, they will play repeatedly.

 RELATED: Want simple ideas that help kids learn through play?
 Our activity cards are what you need!